jsrjaganatha/renci-website/src/content/news/features/2016/10/24_renci-teams-with-duke-on-networking-research-to-make-science-more-productive/index.md

 ---
 title: "RENCI teams with Duke on networking research to make science more productive"
+subtitle: NSF grant will address security issues of Network Infrastructure as a Service (NIaaS)
 slug: renci-teams-with-duke-on-networking-research-to-make-science-more-productive
 publishDate: 2016-10-24
 author: ["stephanie-suber"]